carbonblack/cb-infoblox-connector/README.md

 [root@localhost ~]# rpm -qa | grep cb-enterprise
 cb-enterprise-5.0.0.150122.1654-1.el6.x86_64
 ```

-* *Infoblox Secure DNS Appliance* - A set of DNS Response Policy Zones (RPZ) should be configured in the Infoblox appliance
-representing the feed of DNS names to alert upon.

-* *Infoblox Cloud Services* - Use the Infoblox Cloud Services portal, configure network, public IP and appropriate policies.

 * *Live Response* must be enabled on the Carbon Black server, and endpoints running a Carbon Black sensor version 5.0 or
 greater, to take advantage of the Isolation and Process Termination features of this connector.
+### On Prem
+* *Infoblox Secure DNS Appliance* - A set of DNS Response Policy Zones (RPZ) should be configured in the Infoblox appliance
+### Infoblox Active Trust Cloud
+* *Infoblox Cloud Services* - If using the Infoblox Active Trust Cloud, configure network, public IP and appropriate policies.

 ## Configuration